Last Updated on April 9, 2025 by Hannah Stephenson

 With that said, hiking up can also be a lot of fun!
 The Platteklip Gorge route is the most convenient, as it ends right near the Upper Cableway station, so you can always ride back down.
 A one-way ticket costs R280.

 There are also some awesome guided hikes up Table Mountain if you prefer to go with a guide.
-I think that is a great idea if you’re not an experienced hiker.
+I think that this is a great idea if you’re not an experienced hiker.

 For a full guide to visiting Table Mountain, check out this post!

-Afternoon: Clifton Beach
+Afternoon – Clifton Beach

 Getting in some beach time is a must while you’re in Cape Town, and the Clifton Beaches are my favourite!